 I don’t mean to knock others’ goals, desires, and life preferences.
 But, particularly when you are younger and the white bread suburban shopping mall trip is not necessarily what you’re about, but you are stuck there for the time being, it can be an oppressive, depressing milieu to exist in.
 And if you don’t conform and toe the line, you’re fucked.
 Expect to be fully ostracized, shunned, and/or beaten up.

 The unwanted appearance of punk rock in London happened concurrently with a proliferation of similar music scenes forming in cities and towns around the world, following the shots that were fired from New York City and London, England.
 These mushrooming regional enclaves weren’t simply about the music but also functioned as social communities as well, providing reciprocal, peer support of a type.

-Above: Recommended further reading as mentioned in the podcast –> Treat Me Like Dirt: An Oral History of Punk in Toronto and Beyond 1977-1981 by Liz Worth, Graphic Underground; London 1977-1980 by Brian Lambert; & Murder City: The Untold Story of Canada’s Serial Killer Capital, 1959-1984 by Michael Arntfield.
+Above: Recommended further reading as mentioned in the podcast –> Treat Me Like Dirt: An Oral History of Punk in Toronto and Beyond 1977-1981 by Liz Worth (it dips down into the London scene in later chapters), Graphic Underground; London 1977-1980 by Brian Lambert; & Murder City: The Untold Story of Canada’s Serial Killer Capital, 1959-1984 by Michael Arntfield.
 Below: Two handbills for this Polish Hall gig, from Graphic Underground.
 (Photos by Cublet)

 It was a bit like a private club, partially because of shared interests and outsider-ness, but also because of the intense hostility aimed at the community.
 Many media depictions of what when on in the clubs, particularly at this time, were little more than either sensationalistic embellishments or lurid fantasies invented by some prude behind a typewriter, often completely missing most of the humour too.
 And the general public believed this shit.